Hal Willner

 Hal Willner (April 6, 1956 – April 7, 2020) was an American music producer working in recording, films, television, and live events.
 He was best known for assembling tribute albums and events featuring a wide variety of artists and musical styles (jazz, classical, rock, Tin Pan Alley).
-He died during the COVID-19 pandemic due to complications brought on by the virus.
+Willner died during the COVID-19 pandemic from complications brought on by the virus.

 Early life

 Willner was born in Philadelphia in 1956.
 His father and uncle were Holocaust survivors.
 Willner moved to New York City in 1974 to attend New York University, but did not graduate.

 Career

 In the late 1970s, Willner worked under record producer Joel Dorn, credited as associate producer on Leon Redbone's albums Double Time and Champagne Charlie, and The Neville Brothers' Fiyo on the Bayou.
-Willner became the sketch music producer of Saturday Night Live in 1980, where he chose the music to be used in sketches for four decades.
+In 1980, Willner became the sketch music producer of Saturday Night Live, where he chose the music to be used in sketches.
+Willner held this job until his death in 2020.
 From 1988 to 1990 he produced the TV program Sunday Night (later renamed Night Music), which was hosted by David Sanborn and presented musicians from a wide variety of genres.

 Willner produced albums for Marianne Faithfull, Lou Reed, Bill Frisell, Steven Bernstein, William S. Burroughs, Gavin Friday, Lucinda Williams, Laurie Anderson, and Allen Ginsberg, among others.
-He produced a live tribute concert to Tim Buckley, that ultimately launched the career of Tim's son Jeff.
-He released one album under his own name: Whoops, I'm an Indian, which featured audio samples from 78 rpm records from the early-mid 20th century.
+In 1991, he produced a live tribute concert to Tim Buckley, a show that gave important exposure to Buckley's son Jeff 18 months before Jeff Buckley signed with a record label.
+In 1998, Willner released his only album as a featured artist, Whoops, I'm an Indian.
+The album mixed drum and bass and ambient music recordings with audio samples, including many sourced from 78 rpm records from the early-mid 20th century.

 Following earlier stagings, in January 2010 Willner produced his pirate-themed concert event Rogue's Gallery for the Sydney Festival.
 The multinational cast included Marianne Faithfull, Todd Rundgren, Tim Robbins, Richard Strange, Gavin Friday, Anohni, Peter Garrett, Baby Gramps, David Thomas, Sarah Blasko, Katy Steele, Peaches, Glenn Richards, Liam Finn, Camille O'Sullivan, Kami Thompson, and Marry Waterson.